dvu4/pip-install-from-Azure-DevOps-Python-Artifacts/README.md

-#   Install a package from our Azure DevOps Artifacts feed
+#   Install a private python package from Azure DevOps Artifacts feed

 Package from our Azure DevOps Artifacts is internal package, we can not download directly.